AndyFCui/Amazon_QA_Robot/README.md

 We will adopt the following methodology to assess our models within this project:

 ## Evaluation Metric:
-We'll track the percentage of questions our models answer correctly, and we will also employ F1 metric to assess the details of each model's performance, especially in our setting where our datasets are imbalanced.
+We'll track the percentage of questions our models answer correctly, and we will also employ F1 metric and BLEU score to assess the details of each model's performance, especially in our setting where our datasets are imbalanced.

- ## Cross-Validation:
-We will employ the K-Fold Cross-Validation strategy to test and measure if our models generalize well.

-## Ablation Studies
+## Discussion:
-1. We'll try different subsets of the datasets on these models to see how they perform on different datasets and whether our models' performances are impacted.
-2. We plan to adopt different preprocessing techniques to determine their effect on our models.
-3. We will try different sizes of the transformers model (for example RoBERTa-small vs RoBERTa-large) to see how different sizes of the model will impact the performances.

-Also, in our project, we will not solely rely on quantitative metrics.
-We'll also incorporate a qualitative assessment through human evaluation.
-We will review several responses by our team members as well.
-We'll also conduct an error analysis to see where and why certain models might be underperforming.

 ## GPT2 finetuned model weights
 ```bash